-How to Protect Your Belongings During a Home Renovation
+Important Tips to Secure Your Belongings During Home Renovation

 It is no secret that renovations can be extremely messy.
 Whether it is insulation debris, drywall dust, or paint splatter, your space will become very dirty and may stay dirty for a while.
 To keep your belongings clean and safe from being bumped into or knocked over by workers, it may be best to move them offsite and into a self-storage unit.
 Even a simple paint job can end up ruining costly furniture, art pieces, and linen if you do not have the right plan in place to save them.
 Finding a storage space to stow away your possessions is the best way to go.